AkashThoriya/universal-learning-platform/docs/01-MASTER-PLAN.md

 3. **Adaptive UI**: Components morph based on persona needs and chosen learning track
 4. **Smart Validation**: Different validation pipelines for exams vs courses/tech
 5. **Cross-Track Intelligence**: Learn from patterns across both tracks to improve recommendations
+6. **🔥 Firebase-First Architecture**: ALL features must integrate with Firestore from day one - no mock data or temporary storage

 ### **Learning Track Architecture**
 ```typescript